joelarson4/radReveal/README.md

 RadReveal
 =========

+#This is not quite ready to use.
+Check back soon!#

 **Reveal.js add-ons: a JavaScript library to help you extend [Reveal.js - the HTML Presentation Framework](http://lab.hakim.se/reveal-js/).**

 [Reveal.js](http://lab.hakim.se/reveal-js/) rocks!
 Web Developers seem to love Reveal.js, as evidenced by the fact that every other presentation on JavaScript seems to use it.
 Personally, I love Reveal.js because it is hackable.